Friday, 12 April 2019

 Edison's wonderful talking machine.

-The name of Thomas Alva Edison will assuredly go down to posterity as the most nobable among the inventors living in an age when invention is piled upon invention, and the world has no sooner recovered breath from the startling boldness of one invention when another still more startling puts it in the shade.
+The name of Thomas Alva Edison will assuredly go down to posterity as the most notable among the inventors living in an age when invention is piled upon invention, and the world has no sooner recovered breath from the startling boldness of one invention when another still more startling puts it in the shade.
 The electric telegraph is one of these modern miracles of which the world is justly proud, but bold as the conception of the telegraph was, it has been surpassed by the telephone.
 It is truly triumph of the god-like mind of man to send written speech around the world, and to its utmost girdle, on the wings of the lightning; but to transmit ordinary human speech across hundreds of miles of intervening space is not less wonderful, and the time is not far in the earning centuries when it will be possible to speak to our friends in some remote corner of the globe and to hear their voices in reply; aye, and to see their faces, even while we are speaking to them, so rapidly is science bridging across the gulfs of time and space.
 When it was shown that exactly the same kind of air-waves projected by the voice of a speaker, or the sound of a musical instrument, into the receiver of a telephone could be sent along the electric current over a wire and reproduced in the same way at the other end, something new was learned regarding human speech, and also regarding the close affinity between sound waves and the electric current.
 It has long been suspected by physicists that sound, light, heat, and electricity are each and all but different expressions of one and the same entity.
 Just exactly what that entity is, no man can as yet say.
-There are scientific theories, but these for the most part have not got beyond the theoretioal stage.
+There are scientific theories, but these for the most part have not got beyond the theoretical stage.
 It is a fact worthy of note that Edison, the greatest inventive genius in electrical science, is comparatively ignorant of scientific theories regarding this mysterious something, which he makes a plaything of, and appears to be able to press into service at will.

 But the phonograph, the most wonderful of all his inventions, is, unlike most of them, not an electrical machine.
 It is true electricity is employed to give motion to its working parts, but the same end could be accomplished by the aid of any other motive power.
 The phonograph, like the telephone, is simplicity itself when its mechanism is clearly understood.
 The essential parts of the instrument are a glass diaphragm, a steel needle, and a cylinder of wax.
 The diaphragm consists of very thin glass, about the 250th of an inch thick, and to this one end of a small steel needle is attached.
 A revolving journal carries a mandrill upon which a hollow cylinder of hard wax is fixed.
 The motive power is supplied by means of a primary battery through an electric motor contained within the box upon which the phonograph is fixed.
 The journal carries a very fine screw thread, cut to the thickness of 100 to the inch, and an attachment resting in the groove slowly moves the mandrill with the wax cylinder endwise, so as to bring a different surface in a spiral direction under the needle.
 There are two separate arrangements, one for receiving and the other for reproducing speech or other sounds.
 In the receiving attachment, on a person speaking into the receiving tube or funnel, the sound waves set the glass diaphragm vibrating in response to the sounds emitted.
 For various reasons glass makes the best diaphragm.
 Being nonelastic, the vibrations are sharp and distinct, and there are no secondary vibrations, which would certainly be the case if any metallic substance were employed.
 The recording needle is attached by gum shellac to the centre of the glass diaphragm, and the sharp point just touches the wax cylinder.
 Now, as the cylinder revolves beneath the needle, certain indentation marks are made upon it, and these are the hieroglyphics which can be used to reproduce speech or other sounds.
-Long has the antiquarian puzzled over some of the ancient writings, but should the antiquarian of the future stumble across a phonograph cylinder with' its graven record, he would attempt in vain to convert its written characters into human speech.
+Long has the antiquarian puzzled over some of the ancient writings, but should the antiquarian of the future stumble across a phonograph cylinder with its graven record, he would attempt in vain to convert its written characters into human speech.
 The writing on the cylinder is very small, and even when viewed under a good magnifier no one who had not been told would imagine for a moment that it was the graven record of human speech.

 The reproducing apparatus of the phonograph is almost identical with the receiving part, with the difference simply that the reproducing needle has a ball point, so that it slides smoothly over the hills and gullies of the unique record.
 As the cylinder revolves the needle jumps over the track made by the sharp recording needle, the fixed end causes the glass diaphragm to vibrate, and lo! the result — the same sound is emitted as that which made the record.
 To reduce human speech to system of written characters — for the phonograph is to all intents and purposes system of written characters — and afterwards to reconvert these hieroglyphics into ordinary speech ie surely the most startling miracle of this age of miracles.
 Had Edison lived when the sombre shadow of the priesthood shrouded the human mind in superstition and darkness, he would have suffered martyrdom for his magic; but in our more enlightened day we simply admire the man for his very boldness, and for the splendid brilliancy of his genius.
 In order to hear the reproduction of phonograph record, a large metal funnel is used to magnify the sound, but unfortunately the defects are magnified at the same time, so that the reproduction is never quite identical with the original.
 Notwithstanding this it is quite easy to recognise a well-known voice, and in days to come no doubt the phonograph will be extensively employed as a means of enabling friends separated by the diameter of the globe to hear each other's voices; and when the dead forgotten lie, loved ones may again and again hear the cadence of their onceloved voices. -Otago Witness, 25/2/1892.